luke-o-brien/Project-3-MERN-Backend/README.md

   }
 }
 ```
 This function works using queries.
 When the user clicks on a hashtag this is appended to the API call as a query.
 The function takes that query and using the find method locates sounds whose hashtag array contains the hashtag.
 This was the most difficult aspect of the hashtag functionality as it required working with two things I had not used before, queries in API calls and REGEX expressions both of which required substantial research to understand and implement.

-The creation of this page also involved using react to display the properties of each sound stored in the API and display them on the page.
+The creation of this page also involved using React to display the properties of each sound stored in the API and display them on the page.
 In some cases this required manipulating the data to make it easier for the user to view as can be seen in the sound created date/time element shown below.
 Along with this I also used CSS and SCSS to style the page and organise the information in a user friendly manner.
 This page and sound card styling would form the basis for the rest of the index pages in this project.

 ``` js
  <p>{sound.createdAt.split("T")[0].split("-").slice(0).reverse().join(" ")}</p>